Ontology Management and Semantic Modeling Operating Model for Enterprise Context

 What teams are actually managing

 Enterprises working with shared business meaning typically deal with several distinct artifact types.
-Each has a different rate of change, a different risk profile, and a different audience.
+Each has a different rate of change, risk profile, and audience.
 Lumping them together leads to either over-governance of low-risk glossary edits or under-governance of high-impact ontology changes.

 Business glossary and controlled vocabulary